asinesio/asinesio.github.com/source/_posts/2013-05-20-the-big-ball-of-lights.markdown

 Year after year, your software grows.
 Developers are building new systems more quickly than old ones are retired.

-Eventually, if you don't periodically re-think your core architecture, your mix of services, queues, and applications will probably look like this:
+Eventually, your mix of services, queues, and applications will probably look like this:

 ![Christmas Vacation Ball of Lights](/assets/2013-05-20/ball-of-lights.jpg)